wso2/docs-is/en/docs/concepts/authorization/uma-resource-registration.md

 ### Deleting a resource description

-This operation removed a previously registered resource and its information.
+This operation removes a previously registered resource and its information.
 If the request is successful, the authorization server responds with an `HTTP 200` or `204` status message.

 ``` xml tab="Request"
 DELETE : https://localhost:9443/api/identity/oauth2/uma/resourceregistration/v1.0/resource/